-The accounting program at Appalachian not only prepares students to score highly on the CPA exam, but it also helps students build their network and develop soft skills necessary to succeed in the work place.
+Appalachian accounting majors have a CPA pass rate that exceeds the national and North Carolina averages.
+Hinson said Appalachian’s program not only prepares students to score highly on the CPA exam, but also helps them build their network and develop soft skills necessary to succeed in the workplace.

-“Before starting college I probably would have said that I was fine with large classes but now I know that small classes allow you to build a relationship with your professors,” said Hinson.
+“Before starting college, I probably would have said that I was fine with large classes, but now I know that small classes allow you to build a relationship with your professors,” said Hinson.

 “Knowing your professor is not only beneficial in the event that you need help with an assignment, it also increases your motivation to do well in that professor’s class.”